munificent/ui-as-code/in-progress/parameter-freedom.md

     1. If the argument the parameter is bound to is a spread argument, compile-time error.
 You cannot spread to non-rest parameters.

-    1. If the argument's type is not assignable to the parameter's type, compile-time error.
+    1. If the argument is not assignable to the parameter, compile-time error.

+    1. If the argument is a supertype of the parameter, insert an implicit downcast to the parameter's type.

 1. If there is a rest parameter, for each argument the rest parameter is bound to: